Teaching Guides

 • Check out this beginners’ guide to the play composed by Jere Pfister for the Alley Theater’s 2005 production (reproduced with permission).
 It includes a biography of Miller, brief synopsis, production history, influences on the play with several useful links, short commentaries on theme, character, as well as timelines and student activities, suggestions of comparative works and an annotated bibliography.

-• And there is the guide at Shmoop, as described below–a useful site to get a sense of some basic literary aspects of the play.
+• Shmoop is a useful site to get a sense of some basic literary aspects of the play, but you have to create an account to access.

 All My Sons